-• For interested bodies and persons: a basis for understanding the Project, alternatives and preferred solutions, the existing environment that would be affected, both on and off the site, the impacts that may occur, and the measures to be taken to mitigate all adverse impacts.
+- For interested bodies and persons: a basis for understanding the Project, alternatives and preferred solutions, the existing environment that would be affected, both on and off the site, the impacts that may occur, and the measures to be taken to mitigate all adverse impacts. - For groups or persons with rights or interests in land: an outline of the effects of the proposed Project on that land including access arrangements. - For the CG and other Government decision makers: a framework against which decision-makers are able to consider the environmental aspects of the proposed Project in view of legislative and policy provisions and decide whether the Project can proceed or not; as appropriate, set conditions for approval to ensure environmentally sound development and, where required by legislation, recommend an environmental management and monitoring program.

-- For groups or persons with rights or interests in land: an outline of the effects of the proposed Project on that land including access arrangements and the measures to be taken to mitigate all adverse impacts. - For the CoG and other Government decision makers: a framework against which decision-makers are able to consider the environmental aspects of the proposed Project in view of legislative and policy provisions and decide whether the Project can proceed or not; as appropriate, set conditions for approval to ensure environmentally sound development and, where required by legislation, recommend an environmental management and monitoring program. - For the Proponent: a definitive statement of measures or actions to be undertaken to minimise any adverse impacts during and following the implementation of the proposed Project.
+For the Proponent: a definitive statement of measures or actions to be undertaken to minimise any adverse impacts during and following the implementation of the proposed Project.
 A draft Environmental Management Plan (EMP) that describes acceptable impacts and environmental management strategies to agreed performance criteria is the recommended means of achieving this objective.